nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 The two stages of inspectional reading can both be thought of as anticipations of steps that the reader takes when he reads analytically.
 The first stage of inspectional reading—the stage we have called systematic skimming—serves to prepare the analytical reader to answer the questions that must be asked during the first stage of that level.
 Systematic skimming, in other words, anticipates the comprehension of a book’s structure.
 And the second stage of inspectional reading—the stage we have called superficial reading— serves the reader when he comes to the second stage of reading at the analytical level.
 Superficial reading is the first necessary step in the interpretation of a book’s contents.
 Both substages must be completed before we go to analytical reading.

+Be a Demanding Reader

 **Inspectional reading is always active.
 It is an effortful, not an effortless, undertaking.**

 Ask questions while you read—questions that you yourself must try to answer in the course of reading.
 Any questions?
 No. The art of reading on any level above the elementary consists in the habit of asking the right questions in the right order.
 There are four main questions you must ask about any book.

 1. WHAT IS THE BOOK ABOUT AS A WHOLE?
 You must try to discover the leading theme of the book, and how the author develops this theme in an orderly way by subdividing it into its essential subordinate themes or topics.
 2. WHAT IS BEING SAID IN DETAIL, AND HOW?
 You must try to discover the main ideas, assertions, and arguments that constitute the author’s particular message.
 3. IS THE BOOK TRUE, IN WHOLE OR PART?
 You cannot answer this question until you have answered the first two.
 You have to know what is being said before you can decide whether it is true or not.
-When you understand a book, however, you are obligated, if you are reading seriously, to make up your own mind.
+When you understand a book, however, you are obligated, if you are reading seriously, **to make up your own mind**.
 Knowing the author’s mind is not enough.
 4. WHAT OF IT?
 If the book has given you information, you must ask about its significance.
 Why does the author think it is important to know these things?
 Is it important to you to know them?
 And if the book has not only informed you, but also enlightened you, it is necessary to seek further enlightenment by asking what else follows, what is further implied or suggested.

 Reading a book on any level beyond the elementary is essentially an effort on your part to ask it questions (and to answer them to the best of your ability).
 That should never be forgotten.
 And that is why there is all the difference in the world between the demanding and the undemanding reader.
 The latter asks no questions—and gets no answers.